 Check out the latest Commercial Industrial and Retail Real Estate BROKERAGE Skills Courses and Resources for Agents and Brokers Worldwide here.

 Here are some valuable skills that will help your presentation process in commercial real estate sales or leasing situations.
 See what ones you can take and run with and improve:

 - Some clients and prospects will be reasonably experienced in property activity; they may know more than you do when it comes to investment property performance locally.
 On that basis seek to work with the client and take the role of a ‘consultant’.
-In that way you are respecting the client’s knowledge and ideas.
-Through selective questioning you will soon know where you can ‘add value’ to the client and their property requirements.
+In that way, you are respecting the client’s knowledge and ideas.
+Through selective real estate questioning, you will soon know where you can ‘add value’ to the client and their property investment requirements.

-- Find out what the main target is for the client and identify the time frame involved.
-Do they have a ‘fall back’ position in the case where they may not reach the outcomes required?
+- Find out what the main property investment target is for the client and identify the time frame involved.
+Do they have a ‘fallback’ position in the case where they may not reach the outcomes required?

 - Be careful in the use of ‘industry jargon’ especially in pitching and presenting your services.
 Too much ‘jargon’ can disconnect you from the client; communication is a big issue in working with property clients today.
 Respect their intelligence and drop the ‘jargon’.

-- Provide a visual ‘time line’ of strategies and actions.
-You can do that in your proposal through using a Gantt model showing time and tasks required.
+- Provide a visual ‘timeline’ of strategies and actions.
+You can do that in your proposal by using a Gantt model showing the time and tasks required.

-A top listing presentation and proposal in commercial real estate usually reflects the effective communication achieved between the agent and the client.
-When you totally understand the client and the property, you can win a lot more new business as an agent.
+A top listing presentation and proposal in commercial real estate usually reflect the effective communication achieved between the agent and the client.
+When you totally understand the client and the property, you can win a lot more new business as a real estate agent.